Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 At the moment, there is no pediatric COVID option other than mRNA.

-We need the FDA to use the emergency use authorization currently granted to Novavax to expand access for the current vaccine, available right now, to kids.
+We need the FDA to use the emergency use authorization currently granted to Novavax to expand kids' access to the current vaccine, which is available right now.

-At the very least, we have to pose the idea that if they are going to get rid of mRNA that we still need to have a pediatric COVID vaccine available.
+At the very least, we have to pose the idea that if they are going to get rid of mRNA, we still need to have a pediatric COVID-19 vaccine available.

 And this problem is not limited to America…

-In Alberta, Canada, there’s a push starting to get rid of COVID vaccines entirely.
+In Alberta, Canada, there’s a push to eliminate COVID vaccines entirely.

-We’re going to walk through how the FDA can actually approve this, and why that’s even possible in the first place with the vaccine itself… and the roadblocks in the way.
+We’re going to walk through how the FDA can approve this and why that’s even possible in the first place with the vaccine itself… and the roadblocks in the way.

 This is especially bad with a new clade of bird flu being discovered in California.